ipfabric/docs/README.md

 ```

 This will bring two repositories under `integrations/` path and name them as
 `pokus` and `monorepo`.
-First one is a public repository, second one is a
+The first one is a public repository, the second one is
-private one.
+a private one.
 For private, you need to add `docs_ci_bot` deploy key to your
 repository (read-only access).

-It also demonstrates use of `docs_dir` to pick a custom directory from
+It also demonstrates the use of `docs_dir` to pick a custom directory from
 within the repository.

-`temp_multirepo` is a temporary directory used for cloning the repositories.
+`temp_multirepo` is a temporary directory used for cloning repositories.
+It
-It contains pulled pages in a correct structure.
+contains pulled pages in a correct structure.
 It's also used for linters.

-### Writing your documents
+### Writing Your Documents

 Documents are written in [Markdown](https://www.markdownguide.org/cheat-sheet/)
 with some helpful extensions.
 List of enabled extensions is in `mkdocs.yml`
 under the `markdown_extensions` section.

 - [admonition](https://squidfunk.github.io/mkdocs-material/reference/admonitions/)
-  for call-outs like "example", "note", "warning" etc.
+  for callouts like "example", "note", "warning" etc.
 - [attr_list](https://squidfunk.github.io/mkdocs-material/reference/buttons/)
   for nice buttons
 - [def_list](https://squidfunk.github.io/mkdocs-material/reference/lists/#using-definition-lists)